brct-james/helmsman/README.md

 - Plots Credits over Time (5 minute logging intervals)
 - `abbrNum` pipe shows numbers in an easy to read format, falls back to scientific notation for numbers above 999.99b (see credits)
 - Fleet Overview
+- - Automatically refreshes fleet status, can be toggled off (can still be refreshed manually)
 - - Ship Cards (Fleet List)
 - - - Show manufacturer, ship stats (inc. inventory restrictions like on the tanker ship), location/flight plan & eta, and ship ID
 - - - - `ArrivalEta` pipe can be used to format a datetime string into an easy to read trip duration.
 Pass an update timer variable as an argument to have the ETA countdown refresh automatically